Donald M. Hess: Life and career

 Donald Marc Hess inherited a brewery close to Bern from his father.
-His father passed away when he was 20 years old.
+His father died when he was 20 years old.
 After learning the brewing tradition in Bavaria as an apprentice, he managed to run the family brewery.
 As a specialty, he used a new method for brewing a non-alcoholic beer, which became successful in the entire Switzerland.
 After a few years, he sold his brewery to a larger group and used the proceeds to buy a mineral spring in Vals, a village in the Grisons to produce bottled mineral water.
 Over the next years, this mineral water, labeled Valser, became the leading brand in Switzerland.
 He sold this business to the local Coca Cola Company in 2002.

 Hess also inherited a hotel in Morocco.
 To expand this business, he began managing hotels for other owners.
 At its peak, he had a workforce of 12,000 employees in that country.
 When he sold these operations, he wanted to reinvest the funds in a US mineral water company.
 For this purpose, he traveled to the US looking for such opportunities.
 In the Napa Valley he tasted local wines and was impressed by their quality.
 He decided to look for vineyards instead of mineral water sources.
-Against the trend in the Napa Valley, he bought 1978 his first vineyards higher up at the foot of the Mayacamas Mountains in the Mount Veeder AVA area.
+Against the trend in the Napa Valley, he bought his first vineyards higher up at the foot of the Mayacamas Mountains in the Mount Veeder AVA area in 1978.
 In addition, he leased the old Christian Brothers winery building nearby where he created a museum for contemporary art.
 Later, additional vineyards were bought by Hess in Northern California.
 The unique combination of wineries and art collection is called the Hess Collection.
 In the corresponding museum, a world-class private collection of contemporary art is open to the public.
 Among the artists, from whom Hess bought works, are Magdalena Abakanowicz, Francis Bacon, Georg Baselitz, Balthasar Burkhard, John Connell, James G. Davis, Franz Gertsch, Deryck Healey, Lynn Hershman Leeson, Anselm Kiefer, Alois Lichtsteiner, Morris Louis, Robert Motherwell, Nakis Panayotidis, Markus Raetz, Robert Rauschenberg, Frank Stella, Gustav Troger, Ouattara Watts, and Markus Zürcher.